CloudSlang/docs/tutorial/04_lesson.rst

 be understood as a string literal.
 We'll see this syntax in action again in a few moments.

+For more information, see :ref:`expressions` in the DSL reference.

 At this point we won't be using the output value, but we will soon enough.
 In lesson :doc:`5 - Default Navigation <05_lesson>` we publish the the ``available`` output and use it in another task.

+For more information, see :ref:`outputs` in the DSL reference.

 Results
 -------